zilliztech/zdoc/docs/tutorials/users-roles/manage-projects-and-collaborator.md

 To invite a user to join a project, you must be an [Organization Owner](./a-panorama-view#organization-roles) or a [Project Owner](./a-panorama-view#project-roles).

+Enter the email addresses of the users you wish to invite.
+They will receive an invitation via email, which must be accepted within 48 hours to join the project.
+You can [revoke or resend this invitation](./manage-projects-and-collaborator#revoke-or-resend-an-invitation) anytime before it's accepted.

 <Admonition type="info" icon="📘" title="Notes">

 Each time you can invite one or more users with the same role to join the project.